-- The PM10 inventory will basically remain as has been previously done.
+- → The PM10 inventory will basically remain as has been previously done.
 The only revision should be to include dozer and water truck emissions in all inventories.
-If an emission factor for an activity is not available in the Wyoming emission factors, utilize AP-42 factors. - The NO_x inventory for surrounding mines, mainline railroads, highways, urban sources (towns), and point sources will be obtained from the 2000 NE Wyoming Inventory Database (Excel format).
+If an emission factor for an activity is not available in the Wyoming emission factors, utilize AP-42 factors. - → The NO_x inventory for surrounding mines, mainline railroads, highways, urban sources (towns), and point sources will be obtained from the 2000 NE Wyoming Inventory Database (Excel format).
 The NO_x source inventory is through 5/1/01, and the emissions included in the spreadsheet under NAAQS 2000 should be utilized for additional sources.
-Due to the rapid Coal bed Methane (CBM) development in the PRB, applicants will be required to contact the Division for a current CBM NOx emissions inventory.
-The NAAQS 2000 emissions inventory represents potential emissions for the mines and point sources, and actual emissions for the mainline rail, rail loop, highway and urban sources.
+Due to the rapid Coal bed Methane (CBM) development in the PRB, applicants will be required to contact the Division for a current CBM NO_x emissions inventory.
+The NAAQS 2000 emissions inventory represents potential emissions for the mines and point sources, and actual emissions for the mainline rail, rail loop, highway and urban sources. - → The Wyoming Ambient Air Quality Standards (WAAQS) modeling analysis for NO_x will include emissions due to blasting and diesel-fired mobile sources.
+Initially, the NO_x emissions data for modeling these sources will be based on the NAAQS 2000 inventory database.
+As new coal mine permits are issued by the Division, applicants will be required to contact the Division to obtain the most current permit for neighboring mines to supplement the emissions inventory contained in the NAAQS 2000 database.